rebcabin/tangledown/README.md

 Ok, that's just ordinary Jupyter-notebook practice, right?
 Code inside your documentation, right?

 With ordinary Jupyter-notebook practice, you write everything in ***executable order***, because a Jupyter notebook is just a fancy interface to an execution kernel.
+The notebook inherits the sequential constraints of the underlying kernel.
 Executable order usually forces you to define all details before you use them.
 With Literate Programming, you write in ***human-understandable order***.

 Executable order is usually the reverse of human-understandable order.
 Humans want to understrand the big picture *first*, then the details.
 They want to see the box-top of the jigsaw puzzle _before_ looking at all the pieces.
-Executable order is ***upside-down and inside-out***.
+Executable order is ***upside-down and inside-out*** to the human's point-of-view.

 We've all had the experience of reading code and notebooks backwards so we don't get overwhelmed by details before understanding the big picture.
 That observation leads us to another imperative.